geg1965/Piano-LED-Visualizer-Addon/README.md

 # Piano-LED-Visualizer-Addon
-Addon to save and load presets in Piano LED Visualizer
+Addon to save and load presets in Piano-LED-Visualizer